-As consideration for the RSI Acquisition, American Woodmark paid total accounting consideration of \$554.2 million including cash consideration of \$364.4 million, net of cash acquired, and 1,457,568 newly issued shares of American Woodmark common stock valued at \$189.8 million based on \$130.25 per share, which was the closing stock price on the Acquisition Date.
-The consideration paid was subject to a working capital adjustment by which the consideration was adjusted as the amount of working capital delivered at the Acquisition Date was less than a target amount.
-The working capital adjustment has been finalized and the accounting consideration reflects the adjustment to the estimated working capital reflected in the consideration paid at the Acquisition Date.
+As consideration for the RSI Acquisition, American Woodmark paid total consideration of \$554.2 million inclusive of a working capital adjustment including cash consideration of \$364.4 million, net of cash acquired, and 1,457,568 newly issued shares of American Woodmark common stock valued at \$189.8 million based on \$130.25 per share, which was the closing stock price on the Acquisition Date.

 The Company accounted for the RSI Acquisition as a business combination, which requires the Company to record the assets acquired and liabilities assumed at fair value.
 The amount by which the purchase price exceeds the fair value of net assets acquired is recorded as goodwill.
-The Company has obtained the appraisals necessary to assess the fair values of the tangible and intangible assets acquired and liabilities assumed and the amount of goodwill to be recognized as of the Acquisition Date.
-During the quarter ended October 31, 2018, the Company finalized the purchase price allocation for the RSI Acquisition.

-The following table summarizes the allocation of the purchase price as of the Acquisition Date, which is based on the accounting consideration of \$554.2 million, to the estimated fair value of assets acquired and liabilities assumed (in thousands):
+The following table summarizes the allocation of the purchase price as of the Acquisition Date, which is based on the consideration of \$554.2 million, to the estimated fair value of assets acquired and liabilities assumed (in thousands):

 Goodwill \$ 767,612

 Customer relationship intangibles 274,000

 Property, plant and equipment 86,275

 Inventories 66,293

 Customer receivables 54,649

 Income taxes receivable 18,926

 Trademarks 10,000

 Prepaid expenses and other 4,571

 Leasehold interests 151

 Total identifiable assets and goodwill acquired 1,282,477

 Debt 602,313

 Deferred income taxes 67,542

 Accrued expenses 30,240

 Accounts payable 25,113

 Notes payable 2,988

 Income taxes payable 49

 Total liabilities assumed 728,245

 Total accounting consideration \$ 554,232

+Total accounting consideration \$ 334,232

 The fair value of the assets acquired and liabilities assumed were determined using income, market and cost valuation methodologies.
 The fair value of debt acquired was determined using Level 1 inputs as quoted prices in active markets for identical liabilities were available.
 The fair value measurements, aside from debt, were estimated using significant inputs that are not observable in the market and thus represent Level 3 measurements as defined in Accounting Standards Codification (ASC) 820.

 The income approach was primarily used to value the customer relationship intangibles and trademarks.
 The income approach determines value for an asset or liability based on the present value of cash flows projected to be generated over the remaining economic life of the asset or liability being measured.
 Both the amount and the duration of the cash flows are considered from a market participant perspective.
 The estimates of market participant net cash flows considered historical and projected product pricing, operational performance including company specific synergies, product life cycles, material and labor pricing, and other relevant customer, contractual and market factors.
 The net cash flows are discounted to present value using a discount rate that reflects the relative risk of achieving the cash flow and the time value of money.
 The market approach is a valuation technique that uses prices and other relevant information generated by market transactions involving identical or comparable assets, liabilities, or a group of assets or liabilities.
 The cost approach estimates value by determining the current cost of replacing an asset with another of equivalent economic utility.
 The cost to replace a given asset reflects the estimated reproduction or replacement cost for the property, less an allowance for loss in value due to depreciation.
 The cost and market approaches were used to value inventory, while the cost approach was the primary approach used to value property, plant and equipment.